Biden taps Harris to handle border crisis

 On Monday, Cuellar released photos he had received from inside a temporary border tent in Donna, Tex., that was operating well beyond capacity.
 The photos showed children placed in crowded areas divided by clear partitions, some huddled under foil blankets on modest bedding.

 The White House delegation did not visit that facility, which is run by U.S. Customs and Border Protection, a law enforcement agency.
-The facility in Carrizo Springs is run by the HHS.
+The facility in Carrizo Springs is run by HHS and contains more hospitable conditions, based on the network camera footage.
 Some Democratic lawmakers who were asked to join the delegation declined the administration’s invitation, according to people familiar with the planning.

 White House press secretary Jen Psaki said the administration is open to allowing reporters into other facilities as well.
 “This is just the first step in a process of providing greater access to the media,” she said.